How big are the lilacs?

 How do you pack the lilacs for shipping?

-First I bare root by removing the potting mix.
-The roots are rinsed, and while still damp are wrapped in paper, then placed in a plastic bag.
+First I bare root the plant by removing the potting mix.
+The roots are wrapped in damp paper, then placed in a plastic bag.
 Each plant will have a label with the botanical name.
 I’ll select a box that's the right size for each order.

 I ship via USPS Priority Mail.
 It’s very convenient, as the mailman picks up any outgoing boxes when he delivers the mail.
 Your tracking number will be emailed to you, and of course you can email me if you have any questions or concerns.